PM-Notes/Prince2/README.md

 Quality Assurance | Project Assurance
 ----------------- | -----------------
-Check project is managed / directed correctly | Project Board Responsibility In line with corporate, programme, customer standards and policies | Each board memeber has their own set of responsibilities Indipendant of the project | NOT indipendent of the project . | Cannot be delegated to the Project Manager, Project Support or Team Manager
+Check project is managed / directed correctly | Project Board Responsibility In line with corporate, programme, customer standards and policies | Each board member has their own set of responsibilities Independent of the project | NOT independent of the project . | Cannot be delegated to the Project Manager, Project Support or Team Manager

 ### Minimum Requirements